 For nearly everyone who has been diagnosed with sleep apnea, the conversation quickly turns to possible treatment options.
 The most commonly used one is continuous positive airway pressure (CPAP), but what is CPAP?
 Take a moment to learn about the basics of CPAP.

-Learn the definition of paradoxical sleep.
+Learn the definition of excessive daytime sleepiness.

 The prescription medication prazosin -- sold under the brand name of Minipress -- is a prescribed drug used to treat nightmares in the setting of post-traumatic stress disorder (PTSD).
 Learn more about this medication.